• Skip to primary navigation

 Arroz Atollado de Pollo y Chorizo (Creamy Rice with Chicken and Chorizo)Pin

-I like to serve it with the traditional Colombian side dishes such as fried ripe plantains, avocado slices and hot sauce (ají).
+I like to serve this creamy rice with traditional Colombian side dishes such as fried ripe plantains, avocado slices and hot sauce (ají).
+A simple green salad is also a wonderful option.

 Arroz Atollado de Pollo y Chorizo (Creamy Rice with Chicken and Chorizo)Pin